-hold an active and unencumbered RN license in the U.S.

-2. have earned a baccalaureate degree in nursing from a regionally accredited college or university (or the foreign equivalent), or from a college or university whose baccalaureate degree program in nursing was approved by ACEN, CCNE, or CNEA at the time of attendance.
-All nursing transcripts from foreign institutions must be evaluated by the Commission on Graduates of Foreign Nursing Schools (CGFNS) to determine bachelor degree in nursing equivalency.
+hold an active and unencumbered RN license in the U.S. 2. have earned a baccalaureate degree in nursing from a regionally accredited college or university (or the foreign equivalent), or from a college or university whose baccalaureate degree program in nursing was approved by ACEN, CCNE, or CNEA at the time of attendance.
+All nursing transcripts from foreign institutions must be evaluated by the Commission on Graduates of Foreign Nursing Schools (CGFNS) to determine bachelor's degree in nursing equivalency.

-Applicants with an active and unencumbered RN license and a bachelor's degree in a field other than nursing should consider the RN to MS program, which yields a bachelor of science degree in nursing, as well as a master of science degree in nursing.
+Applicants with an active and unencumbered RN license and a bachelor's degree in a field other than nursing should consider the RN to MS program, which yields a Bachelor of Science in nursing as well as a Master of Science in nursing.

-The Undergraduate and Graduate applications for admission identify required supporting documentation for admission as well as details on the admission criteria above.
+The admissions application identifies required supporting documentation for admission as well as details on the admission criteria above.